Flag of Great Britain

-The flag of Great Britain, often referred to as the King's Colour, Union Flag, Union Jack, and British flag (retroactively prefixed with "first" in order to distinguish it from the modern flag of the United Kingdom), was used at sea from 1606 and more generally from 1707 to 1801.
-It was the first flag of the Kingdom of Great Britain.
-It is the precursor to the Union Jack of 1801.
+The flag of Great Britain, often referred to as the King's Colour, Union Flag, Union Jack, and British flag (retroactively prefixed as being the "first" such flag, in order to distinguish it from the modern flag of the United Kingdom), was used at sea from 1606 then more generally from 1707 until 1801 as the flag of the Kingdom of Great Britain, and is the precursor to the modern Union Jack.

+Set down in 1606 by Royal decree of James VI and I, the flag's form combined the flag of the Kingdom of England and flag of the Kingdom of Scotland and was specifically intended for maritime use by vessels of both kingdoms, which since 1603 had shared a single monarch in a personal union following the Union of the Crowns.
+In 1634, Charles I proclaimed that the flag's use be restricted to vessels of the Navy Royal and Royal Scots Navy, stating that it "be reserved as an ornament proper for Our own Ships and Ships in our immediate Service and Pay, and none other".

-The design was ordered by King James VI and I to be used on ships on the high seas, and it subsequently came into use as a national flag following the Treaty of Union and Acts of Union 1707, gaining the status of "the Ensign armorial of Great Britain", the newly created state.
-It was later adopted by land forces although the blue of the field used on land-based versions more closely resembled that of the blue of the flag of Scotland.
+The flag was subsequently adopted as the national flag of the unified Kingdom of Great Britain, following the Acts of Union 1707; gaining the status of "the Ensign armorial of the Kingdom of Great Britain".
+It was later adopted by land forces; however, the shade of blue of land-based versions appears on contemporary works of art to have been lighter than those intended for maritime use; darker dyes being used at sea for durability.

-The flag consists of the red cross of Saint George, patron saint of England, superimposed on the saltire of Saint Andrew, patron saint of Scotland.
+The flag of Great Britain consists of two Christian crosses; the flag consists of the red cross of Saint George, patron saint of England, superimposed on the white saltire of Saint Andrew, patron saint of Scotland.
 Its correct proportions are 3:5.
-The blue field on the flag was sky blue at first, but over time, darker shades of blue were chosen.
+The blue field on the flag was sky blue at first; however, over time darker shades of blue were employed to counter the effects of weathering at sea.

-The flag's official use came to an end in 1801 with the creation of the United Kingdom of Great Britain and Ireland.
-At that time Saint Patrick's Flag was added to the flag of Great Britain to create the present-day Union Flag.
+With few exceptions, the flag's official use came to an end in 1801, following the Acts of Union 1800 and the creation of the United Kingdom of Great Britain and Ireland whereby the Saint Patrick's Cross, representing the Kingdom of Ireland, was added to the flag of Great Britain to create the flag of the United Kingdom.

 Creation

+Proposed versions

+In the wake of the personal union between England and Scotland resulting from the Union of the Crowns in 1603, King James instructed his Heralds to draw up designs for a new flag, juxtaposing the St George's Cross and the St Andrew's Saltire: